This page will walk you through the process of creating a sales forecast using secondary market research with suggested sources.

 To calculate market potential there are two things that analysts need to understand

-You may find market research reports where market potential is provided especially at especially at the national level.
+You may find market research reports where market potential is provided especially at the national level.
 In those reports you may be able to drill down deeper to figure out the potential for a specific segment.
-For instance. if you are looking at the Roofing Contractor report in IBISWorld, if you go to the products/markets page you can figure out the potential for the residential market.
+For instance, if you are looking at the Roofing Contractor report in IBISWorld, if you go to the products/markets page you can figure out the potential for the residential market.

-Help but I need to find local market information?
+What if I need to find local market information?
 Follow the guidance on the Target Market Analysis page of this guide.

 Sources that can help you determine B2B (business-to-business) market potential: